A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates

-We consider an overidentified set of instruments, including several possibly invalid instruments, such as energy usage and business environment.
-The PM test strongly rejects the null hypothesis of the correct specification well under the 1\% level.
-In contrast, the M test rejects the null hypothesis under 5\%, and the MCD test fails to reject at the 5\% level, indicating the superiority of the PM test under high-dimensional IV models.
-We summarize the main contributions as follows: \begin{enumerate}[(i)] \item We propose an overidentification test for IV models with high-dimensional data.
-To our knowledge, this is the first overidentification test for $p>n$ with large $p_x$.
-It is more powerful than existing $\chi^2$-type tests under certain sparsity restrictions when $p<n$. \item Our test is robust to heteroskedasticity, which is essential in IV models.
-Our paper extends the current high-dimensional statistical literature on the maximum norm or quadratic form inference to heteroskedastic data. \item We develop a power enhancement procedure in the context of an IV validity test.
-The asymptotically zero component improves empirical power against many local violations of the null hypothesis. \end{enumerate}
+The set of instruments includes several possibly invalid instruments, such as energy usage and business environment.
+The PM test strongly rejects the null hypothesis under the 1\% level.
+In contrast, the M test rejects the null hypothesis only under 5\%.
+The modified Cragg-Donald (MCD) test by \citet{kolesar2018minimum}, a representative $ \chi^2$-type test feasible for $p_x\to\infty$ with $p<n$, fails to reject at the 5\% level, indicating the potential power gains of the PM test under high-dimensional IV models.
+We summarize the main contributions as follows: \begin{enumerate} \item We propose an overidentification test for IV models with high-dimensional data.
+To our knowledge, this is the first overidentification test for $p>n$ and $p_x \to\infty$.
+It is more powerful than $\chi^2$-type tests under certain sparsity restrictions when $p<n$. \item Our test is robust to heteroskedasticity.
+Our paper extends the current high-dimensional statistical literature on the maximum norm or quadratic form inference to heteroskedastic data. \item We develop a power enhancement procedure in the IV validity test context.
+We use an asymptotically zero statistic to improve the power for many locally invalid IVs. \end{enumerate}